 A lender reviews your credit and determines if you are eligible for a loan, as well as how much you are entitled to receive.
 The lender then either pays off your debts on your behalf or gives you the cash to pay it off yourself.
 The scenario depends on the type of debt being paid, and the lender.

 When the debt is paid off, the lender asks for the account to be closed so it can no longer be used.
 The borrower pays the lender on a monthly basis until the debt is repaid in full.

 Debt consolidation isn’t a tool for managing debt on a regular basis.
-Its purpose is to enable someone with decent credit to take advantage of the opportunity to lower their interest-rate payments.
+Its purpose is to help someone with decent credit take advantage of the opportunity to lower their interest-rate payments.
 It also reduces the number of monthly bills into one payment.